 We will now examine each of the four areas I have highlighted in the figure using circles with letters in them for this discussion to help you understand the application to the subject at hand.

 A – Customer Needs

-The example here is for a given product, but for our supply chain we can provide points that relate to both the products AND the means to fulfillment.
-For example, some of the points for customer needs might be speed of fulfillment of stock orders versus custom-made orders, packaging options, delivery options, locations, services offered, etc. Actually, a number of models could be constructed for each major part of a supply chain–product/service design, manufacturing, warehousing, outbound logistics, reverse logistics and others.
+The example here is for a given product, but for our supply chain, we can provide points that relate to both the products AND the means to fulfillment.
+For example, some of the points for customer needs might be the speed of fulfillment of stock orders versus custom-made orders, packaging options, delivery options, locations, services offered, etc. Actually, a number of models could be constructed for each major part of a supply chain–product/service design, manufacturing, warehousing, outbound logistics, reverse logistics and others.

 Note that the attributes are given relative rankings.
 Where does the data come from for that?
 As I mentioned in the last installment of this department, the LSS technique of Kano is a great source for what to include here and the relative rankings of importance.